openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 - If you select "Default" and are using the Multi-node (no HA) mode, local storage is used as the backed for Glance.
 - If you selected Ceph,
-  you must assign at least two nodes as Ceph-OSD nodes.
+  you must assign the Ceph-OSD role on at least two nodes.

 .. raw:: pdf